stmilne/icds_docs_v2/docs/packages/anaconda.md

 Likewise, RStudio can be used with a default environment, selected from the "Environment selection" dropdown menu.
-Furthermore, when the session starts, additional R packages can be installed from an extensive list.
+When the session starts,
+additional R packages can be installed from an extensive list.

-But if you want to use your own custom environment within an RStudio session, select instead "Use custom text field", and enter the following text:
+To use a custom environment in an RStudio session, select "Use custom text field", and enter:

 ```
 module load anaconda